 December is here and we will be busy little elves getting our room ready for the winter holidays.
-We might even have a visit from the big man himself.
 We will also learn about the Jewish holiday, Hanukkah.

 Some of our special projects include:

-Academics – number 4; shape – rectangle; color – green; letters – Jj, Kk and Ll.
+Academics – number 5; shape – rectangle; color – green; letters – Ii, Jj, and Kk.